Agniva2006/Gender-Classification-Deep-Learning-Model/README.md

 # 📌 Solution Approach (Pre-train Resnet18 model):

-|steps:
+The approach involves the following steps:-

-1.transformed the dataset and prepare the data for pytorch 2.due to 1623 male and 303 female images i have made weights for each sample 3.use the pretrained resnet18 4.training,classification,accuracy
+1. Transformed the dataset and prepare the data for pytorch
+2. Due to 1623 male and 303 female images i have made weights for each sample
+3. Used the pretrained resnet18
+4. Training,classification,accuracy
 ---

 ## 📌 Result: